 Secondly, a lot of people consider the idea of listening to a recording of a play featuring long-dead actors—people even their parents would not remember—to fall, on the entertainment scale, somewhere below knitting in prison.

 At least knitting has a point.
-Tell someone you basically like to switch on TCM and then stare at a wall, and you’re asking for judgment.
+Tell someone you basically like to switch on TCM and stare at a wall, and you’re asking for judgment.

 However, anything that’s extinct and irrelevant will be irresistible to certain individuals.